Big (album)

-Big is the fourth studio album by American singer and songwriter Macy Gray.
+Big is the fourth studio album by American singer-songwriter Macy Gray.
 It was released on March 21, 2007, by Geffen Records.
 It is Gray's first studio album in four years.
 The album debuted at number 39 on the US Billboard 200, selling 23,000 copies in its first week.

 Three singles were released from the album: "Finally Made Me Happy" (a collaboration with Natalie Cole), "Shoo Be Doo", and "What I Gotta Do".
 The latter was included on the Shrek the Third soundtrack.
 Music from this album was also featured in the I Love New York season one reunion.
 The album's cover art was widely illustrated on iPhone ads and featured on the first boxes of the iPod Touch.